-DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!
+DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot of land in Scotland!

-Is the website worth your time though?
+Is the website worth your time, though?
 Or are there better places to find deals online?

 What is DealDash?